The Power of Music Together® In School (and Beyond!)

 Not in it Alone

-Other Marvelous Music programs involve KSO musicians.
-Such programs include: A Great Music For Great Kids workbook with classical music and age-appropriate activities related to the music (the workbook is available in English, Spanish and Arabic); Instrument Petting Zoos where children can hold and experiment with various musical instruments in their classrooms; and KSO and Crescendo combine to present evening concerts including live Music Together classes with audience participation.
+The Marvelous Music program also includes: A Great Music For Great Kids workbook with classical music and age-appropriate activities related to the music (the workbook is available in English, Spanish, and Arabic); Instrument Petting Zoos where children can hold and experiment with various musical instruments in their classrooms; and an Instrument Lending Library where teachers can check out a variety of instruments to use in the classroom throughout the year.
+Plus, KSO and Crescendo combine to present evening concerts, including live Music Together classes with audience participation.
 All of these work together to offer at-risk students music experiences and music education.

 Bringing all of these programs to the community takes commitment.
-The first three years of the Marvelous Music offerings were paid for in full by a grant from PNC Bank.
+The first three years of the Marvelous Music program was paid for in full by a grant from PNC Bank.
 Now, additional funding through foundation grants and individual private donations provides fifty percent of the program’s cost, with schools providing the other fifty percent.

-PNC also provides volunteers to help work for the symphony and Music Together.
-And those volunteers really get things done!
+Many volunteers from the community help the symphony and Music Together get the work done!
 Among their important tasks, they go into the classrooms and make sure the rooms are stocked with supplies (like egg shakers).
 For every certain number of hours the volunteers work, Marvelous Music earns grants for their programs.

 Taking the Music Home